AtomicScience/UMFAL/examples/03-applicationFetch/README.md

 ## Code explanation
 ### init.lua
-`int.lua` - is an entry point, and it is simple.
+`init.lua` - is an entry point, and it is simple.

 It just invokes a function from `hello.lua`, that, in its turn, invokes a function from `world.lua`, and that's it
 ### hello.lua